-Prototypes in these early stages may be simple drawings or more complex computer rendering of the preliminary design.
+Prototypes in these early stages may be simple drawings or more complex computer renderings of the preliminary design.
 These prototypes can help product managers identify risk areas before creating a product.

 After forming and examining its MVP, the firm is now ready to publish it to the public.
 MVP will help companies gain several vital insights at a time, including.

 - The standard of market share (and whether it is above or below the company’s research recommendations)

 - The type of buyer or user role to sign up for the product (and whether these are the people the product team expects to show the most significant interest).